Flare576/switch-theme/README.md

 Then you step into your shell.
 I'll be talking about ZSH because that's what I've researched, but other shells may do a similar re-assigning to this.

-ZSH makes using colors easier* by replacing the escape codes with functions and alternate keys: [ZSH Theme Cheat Sheet](https://jsfiddle.net/seport/shrovLgf/embedded/result/).
+ZSH makes using colors easier† by replacing the escape codes with functions and alternate keys: [ZSH Theme Cheat Sheet](https://jsfiddle.net/seport/shrovLgf/embedded/result/).
 It provides 8 standardized names (black, red, green, yellow, blue, magenta, cyan, white) as well as number codes for the spectrum of 256 colors.

-> \*Once you understand how your terminal theme, escape codes, and ZSH's
+> †Once you understand how your terminal theme, escape codes, and ZSH's
 > mappings work, it actually does make things easier... until then, it was just
 > another layer of confusion for me.